KarMarsten/UseYourTools/README.md

 The central hub providing quick access to all tools:
 - **Job Sites** sidebar: Quick links to popular job search platforms (Indeed, LinkedIn, Glassdoor, Monster, ZipRecruiter, Dice)
-- **Tools** section: Access to Daily Planner, Calendar, Job Applications, Job Offers, Interview Prep, Resumes, and Reports
+- **Tools** section: Access to Daily Planner, Calendar, Job Applications, Job Offers, Interview Prep, and Reports
 - Clean, modern interface that adapts to your chosen color theme
 - Tooltips: Long-press the About (ℹ️) or Settings (⚙️) icons for helpful tooltips
 - Upcoming events: See events scheduled in the next 24 hours at a glance